acamacho88/multilang_validator/README.md

 header/tab names HOWEVER this should only be run if the tabs/columns are confirmed to be in the same order in both files.

+## Testing

+I'm using an editor with almost no content to test, camacho1@walkme.com

+I tried opening a freshly exported file and saving it with openpyxl without making changes and couldn't do it....when I copy and paste each sheet from the exported file into the output, then it works, so it seems that openpyxl is changing something with the file, presumably formatting.